PaulZ0/EEUMovingBlocks/README.md

 # Everybody Edits Universe - Moving Blocks
-This repository is for documenting information related to the EEU Moving Blocks bot and world (created and run by Coinage)
+This repository is for documenting information related to the EEU Moving Blocks bot and world (created and run by Coin)

 World ID: `maLnYLdadBpY`